jon-jacky/Piety/piety/README.md

 ### Modules ###

-Modules in the *piety* directory include:
+These are the modules in the *piety* directory.
+For more details see their docstrings.

 - **piety**, scheduler, defines *Task* class and *run* function